bambora/dev.bambora.com/source/includes/online/_checkout.md

 }
 ```

 Once you have created a `checkoutrequest`, containing information about the purchase being made, you will send it to Bambora.
-For this example, all the Bambora Checkout functionality is contained in the BamboraCheckout class, encapsulating key information about the API endpoint `_serviceEndPoint ` and the API key `_apiKey` along with the `_checkoutRequest`.
+For this example, all the Bambora Checkout functionality is contained in a C# example in the BamboraCheckout class, encapsulating key information about the API endpoint `_serviceEndPoint ` and the API key `_apiKey` along with the `_checkoutRequest`.
 This class also contains two methods, one private `CreateAndValidateRequest` and one public `StartPaymentSession`.

 Before sending the `checkoutrequest` you should always validate that it is in a valid JSON format otherwise you will receive an error.
 Use the method `StartPaymentSession` to send the request and retrieve the URL to the payment window.
 Pass the URL to your front-end for it to display the payment window.
 This can be done by inserting the URL into a hidden field on your checkout page.